MM in front of the "Schloss"

 Giuseppe Barbaro: Toric Generalized Kähler–Ricci Solitons

 We study generalized Kähler–Ricci solitons (GKRS).
-We show that in four dimensions, all GKRS are either described by the generalized Kähler Gibbons–Hawking ansatz, or have split tangent bundle, or are A-type toric.
+We show that in four dimensions, all GKRS are either described by the generalized Kähler Gibbons–Hawking approach, or have split tangent bundle, or are A-type toric.
 This further motivates the study of toric GKRS.
 In this setting, we establish a local equivalence between toric steady Kähler–Ricci solitons and A-type toric GKRS.
 Under natural global conditions we show this equivalence extends to complete GKRS, yielding a general construction of new examples in all dimensions.

 Beatrice Brienza: The geometry of strong HKT manifolds in dimension 8